Rajdeep2121/COVID-19-Detection/README.md

 # Conclusion

-The convolutional neural network produces 0.9750 accuracy.
+The convolutional neural network produces <u>0.9750 accuracy</u>.
 It is a big resource for the doctors working in such dangerous conditions to easily identify most of the cases by feeding these X-Rays into the neural network.

 # Future Work

-1)For this model to be more accurate, we will need more datasets.
+1)For this model to be more accurate, we will need more datasets.<br>
 2)A user interface can be made in future in order to make things easy.